Thomann-Hanry® facade expert erasing 90 years of grime from the Gresham Hotel, Dublin

 Befitting its heritage as one of Ireland’s largest and most prestigious hotels, the new Gresham was designed by Robert Atkinson.
 Famed for his Art Deco stylings, perhaps best exemplified by the interior of the Daily Express Building on London’s Fleet Street, Atkinson’s architecture elegantly fused contemporary 1920s design with neo-classical inflections, imbuing the re-born Gresham with a façade of striking elegance and grandeur.

 The hotel was purchased by Spanish Riu Group in early 2017.
 Their vision is to modernise the building throughout but to do so sensitively and in a way which honours and celebrates its iconic local heritage.
 To this end, Dublin’s stone cleaning and restoration specialists P Mac were approached to carry out renovation works.
-Having worked with us ten years previously, principal Peter MacNamara knew Thomann-Hanry® were the perfect choice for cleaning the façade and returning it to its pristine original appearance.
+Having worked with us ten years previously, principal Peter MacNamara knew Thomann-Hanry®, as a facade expert company, were the perfect choice for cleaning the façade and returning it to its pristine original appearance.

 Using our patented façade gommage® technique, it will remove almost a century of dirt and grime from the white-grey limestone by projecting ultra-fine powders under low pressure onto the façade.
 Unlike conventional wet or dry abrasion techniques – which blast dirt away with the inevitable potential for collateral damage – or equally aggressive chemical cleaning methods, façade gommage® projects powder across the masonry, gently rubbing and erasing the overlaid layers of dirt to reveal the pristine stonework beneath, before being carried away and recycled.